opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 2 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/2)

+The Design Principles listed here are taken from a presentation [OGC Web Design Principles](https://portal.opengeospatial.org/files/?artifact_id=78344) (requires OGC portal login) given during the OGC TC meeting in Orleans and Fort Collins.
+The presentation summerizes a collection of the Web API design principles used today by major players in main stream IT business.
+The purpose of the presentation is to ensure that the "common part of an API" is designed such that it can be re-used and a adopted easily.
+However, the presentation is not perfect in the sense that it might be incomplete and that there is room left for a good consensus discussion.

+The original author of the presentation has agreed to make the content available in this open Github repo for the purpose of creating a starting point in discussion and deriving a set of guidelines that could eventually be used to test OGC Web API Implementation Standards for conformance.

 ### Why API Design Principles

-The design of a Web API should follow a common pattern to ensure easy adoption
+The design of a Web API should follow a common pattern to ensure easy adoption.

-There are common design principles in main-stream IT that should be adopted to ease the adoption of OGC Web APIs
+There are common design principles in main-stream IT that should be adopted to ease the adoption of OGC Web APIs.

 But still, there are some aspects that would need to be agreed upon to ensure seamless APIs for different thematic topics in OGC.

-In particular avoid that APIs are fundamentally different to access and manage Features, Maps, Tiles, Coverages, Observations, Processes, etc.
+In particular avoid that APIs are fundamentally different to access and manage different kinds of geospatial assets such as Features, Maps, Tiles, Coverages, Observations, Processes, etc.

-Please follow this presentation to observe the idea of the proposed OGC Web API design principles.
+Please follow the issues created for a discussion to observe the idea of the proposed OGC Web API design principles.

+**Important note: You may not and must not entirely agree with the presented principles.
+Important is to share your agreement or disagreement by contributing to an issue!**

 ### Principle #1 – Don’t Reinvent